steven-joruk/steven-joruk.github.io/content/cv.md

-My ideal team would value quality, have enthusiasm for the problems they are solving, and would have a positive effect on the world - either through the products they create or their contributions to open source software.
-In the near term I'd like to continue with either as an individual contributor or as a technical lead.
+My ideal team would value quality, have enthusiasm for the problems they are solving, and would have a positive effect on the world - either through the products they create or their contributions to open-source software.
+In the near term I'd like to continue either as an individual contributor or as a technical lead.

 ## Skills